AARDVARK FIT PROCESS

 - • To roll up your pant legs and have us watch you walk without footwear.
 This allows us to see the extent of the internal rotation of your foot.

-- • To have a discussion about your running experience.
+- • To have have a discussion about your running/walking experience.
 Do you have an injury you are currently dealing with or is recurring?
-Are your goals to simply help with overall fitness or do you run Ultramarathons?
+Are your goals simply to help with overall fitness or do you run Ultramarathons?

 Based on the above information, the staff member will make some running shoe suggestions and then give you the opportunity to try shoes on and test them on our treadmill, in the hallway or out on Main Street.